Want to save this article for later?

 Second, it’s an external channel.
 You can’t count on new users to take the initiative to open your app, which makes dropping reminders into their inbox an effective way to engage them and start building usage habits.

-An effective welcome email increases engagement by 33% — and can generate 320% more revenue than regular emails.2
+An effective welcome email increases engagement by 33% — and can generate 320% more revenue than regular emails.*

 But to see that kind of ROI, you have to do onboarding emails right.
-For a successful strategy, build your welcome email flow on these onboarding email best practices.
+How do you welcome a customer in an email?
+What should be in a welcome email?

 What happens after the initial welcome email?